m-kupiec/compendium-javascript/README.md

 - `\t`: new line
 - `\`: special character escaping

-Accessing char at an non-found index results in `undefined`
+Accessing char at a non-found index results in an `undefined` value

 Is immutable (characters cannot be changed)